 Understand that the worst relationships have the best moments.
 That’s all they are though – MOMENTS.

 And the value of those individual moments gets massively inflated.
 This is not due to their ACTUAL quality, but due to the literal LACK of relational quality surrounding them.

-Unhealthy relationships are the hardest to get over because there are always these little mind f*cking seeds of ambiguity, what if’s, and a lack of understanding/closure which creates a lot of anxiety.
-Fear that your ex will move on and become the person that they were in the beginning, 100% of the time – in a better relationship with a better partner then takes over.
+Unhealthy relationships are the hardest to get over because there are always these little mind f*cking seeds of ambiguity, what if’s, and a lack of understanding/closure which creates a lot of anxiety (and what feels like an unbearable amount of “unfinished business”).
+Fear that your ex will move on and change back to who they were in the begging takes over.

 The only way out: Make the decision to unsubscribe from the fake news of your insecurities.

 Emotionally Available, empathetic, responsible, and mature adults don’t just all of a sudden, combust into disconnected, empathetically bankrupt, dishonest, and toxic people just because of anything that you are/aren’t, did/didn’t do.

 No matter how poorly or amazingly I am ever treated, no one has the power to ignite a total moral and personality transplant in me.

 You are not a toxicity whisperer.
 You are someone who commands respect by speaking with your actions and lets people own their own behavior.

 Missing relational junk food that was good at the moment is normal.
 Pulling the wool over your eyes to the extent of labeling it as caviar does nothing but de-pedestal YOU into being your own emotional junk food manufacturer.

 HOW LONG DOES IT TAKE TO GET OVER SOMEONE?
 KILLER #2: Fear disabling relief.